Vincerx Pharma Presents Precli - GuruFocus.com

-VIP236, a SMDC with a novel optimized camptothecin (CPT) payload, demonstrated significant activity in patient-derived (PDX) mouse models and metastatic PDX mouse models across several tumor types
+Latest small molecule drug conjugates (SMDCs) strengthen company strategy to discover and develop paradigm-shifting drug conjugates

-PALO ALTO, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Vincerx Pharma, Inc. ( VINC), a biopharmaceutical company aspiring to address the unmet medical needs of patients with cancer through paradigm-shifting therapeutics, today presented a poster of preclinical data of VIP236 monotherapy treatment in PDX and metastatic PDX mouse models across several tumor types at the 2023 American Association for Cancer Research (AACR) Annual Meeting.
+PALO ALTO, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Vincerx Pharma, Inc. ( VINC), a biopharmaceutical company aspiring to address the unmet medical needs of patients with cancer through paradigm-shifting therapeutics, today presented a poster of preclinical data on novel integrin αvβ3-targeted small molecule drug conjugates (SMDCs) at the American Association for Cancer Research (AACR) Annual Meeting.

-VIP236 is a first-in-class SMDC with a tailored design to efficiently treat patients with aggressive and metastatic cancer.
-VIP236 binds to activated αVβ3 integrin, allowing specific homing to the tumor, and is efficiently cleaved by neutrophil elastase (NE).
-Both proteins are present in the tumor microenvironment (TME), are highly expressed in advanced metastatic tumors, and are associated with poor prognosis.
-Anticancer activity occurs after a specific and targeted release of an optimized CPT payload by NE in the TME.
-Once the optimized CPT payload penetrates and accumulates in the cell, it inhibits topoisomerase 1 (TOP1), causing DNA damage and leading to cell death.
-The novel optimized CPT payload of VIP236 was designed for high permeability with low active efflux potential to overcome transporter-mediated resistance observed with SN38, the active metabolite of irinotecan, which is also a CPT.
+Vincerx’s next-generation modular bioconjugation platform is designed to effectively target tumors with different modalities, including SMDCs and antibody-drug conjugates (ADCs).
+Our next-generation bioconjugation technology overcomes many of the known challenges of first-generation conjugation platforms and has shown increased safety and efficacy in relevant whole animal models.
+The platform consists of novel linker chemistries for tumor specific payload release; a toolbox of potent payload classes with novel modes of action to address a broad range of cancer targets; and tunable features that allow for optimization of the payload’s physiochemical profile to match target tumor biology.

-“The preclinical data presented at AACR demonstrate that VIP236 had potent and durable antitumor activity in multiple mouse models implanted with tumor cells from cancer patients,” said Ahmed Hamdy M.D., Chief Executive Officer of Vincerx.
-“VIP236 treatment was efficacious in a PDX non-small cell lung cancer model, including durable complete responses (CRs).
-Additionally, we observed significant tumor growth inhibition in a PDX colorectal cancer (CRC) liver metastasis model and significantly reduced lung and brain metastasis in a PDX orthotopic triple negative breast cancer (TNBC) model.
-Most notably, in gastric PDX and cell line-derived cancer models, VIP236 showed significant tumor growth inhibition compared with ENHERTU®, an approved antibody-drug conjugate (ADC), independent of HER2 status.
-We know ENHERTU works in HER2 low breast cancer, so we’re encouraged to see our SMDC showing improved in vivo efficacy not just in HER2 high but also in HER2 low and HER2 negative gastric models.
-It’s important to note that showing this type of activity in PDX models is impressive, since these models are representative of the heterogeneity of human cancer and more meaningful than results seen in cell lines.”
+“The preclinical data presented at AACR demonstrate our ability to synthesize and characterize novel SMDCs,” said Ahmed Hamdy M.D., Chief Executive Officer of Vincerx.
+“The data showed high elastase-dependent potency and cytotoxicity across several cancer cell lines.
+Furthermore, the data demonstrate excellent plasma stability in rats with low plasma clearance from several αvβ3 conjugates.”

 Key Presentation Highlights:

-Poster presentation, titled, VIP236: A small molecule drug conjugate with an optimized camptothecin payload has significant activity in patient-derived and metastatic cancer models, presented by Beatrix Stelte-Ludwig, Ph.D., Vincerx Pharma GmbH, Monheim, Germany, include:
+Poster presentation, titled, Synthesis and characterization of novel small molecule drug conjugates with different payloads designed to be released in tumor microenvironment by neutrophil elastase, presented by Hans-Georg Lerchen, Ph.D., Vincerx Pharma GmbH, Monheim, Germany, include:

-- In an orthotopic metastatic breast cancer PDX model, immunohistochemistry analysis revealed an increase of αvβ3 and elastase staining after VIP236 treatment, while TOP1 expression remained stable.
-These results suggest VIP236 has potential antineoplastic activity across various advanced and metastatic cancers.
+- Imaging studies with fluorescent conjugates indicate efficient tumor homing in the tumor microenvironment of the αvβ3 binder and tumor-associated cleavage by neutrophil elastase (NE).

-- The mechanism of action of VIP236’s optimized CPT is characterized by TOP1 inhibition, which leads to DNA damage and, ultimately, cell death.
-DNA damage can be measured by phosphorylation of ɣH2Ax.
+- An optimized camptothecin (CPT; topoisomerase inhibitor), P-TEFbi (CDK9/CycT inhibitor) and kinesin spindle protein inhibitor (KSPi) were successfully converted into αvβ3-targeted SMDCs (VIP550, VIP280, and VIP1339, respectively) using different chemical handles (alcohol, sulfoximine and primary amine).

 The poster can be accessed on the presentations section of the Vincerx website.